eadf/toxicblend.rs/README.md

 # toxicblend.rs
 Work in progress.\
-This will be a rust port of my, now defunct (thanks bitbucket), scala based project [toxicblend](https://github.com/toxicblend/toxicblend)
+This will be a rust port of my now defunct (thanks bitbucket), scala based project [toxicblend](https://github.com/toxicblend/toxicblend)
+It is a [client-server](https://grpc.io) based addon for [Blender](blender.org) written in Rust (and Python for the client side parts).

 ## Blender addon installation
 Follow instructions in [install_as_blender_addon.md](blender_addon/install_as_blender_addon.md)